oracle/node-oracledb/doc/src/user_guide/sql_execution.rst

 Fetching Numbers
 ++++++++++++++++

-By default all numeric columns are mapped to JavaScript numbers.
+By default, all numeric columns are mapped to JavaScript numbers.
 Node.js uses double floating point numbers as its native number type.

 Node.js can also only represent numbers up to 2 ^ 53 which is
 9007199254740992.
 Numbers larger than this will be truncated.

 The primary recommendation for number handling is to use Oracle SQL or PL/SQL for mathematical operations, particularly for currency calculations.

 When working with numbers in Node.js, the output may result in "unexpected" representations.
 For example, a binary floating-point arithmetic purely in